 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments ("ASC 2016-15"), which provides guidance on the classification of certain specific cash flow issues including debt prepayment or extinguishment costs, settlement of certain debt instruments, contingent consideration payments made after a business combination, proceeds from the settlement of certain insurance claims and distributions received from equity method investees.
 The standard requires the use of a retrospective approach to all periods presented, but may be applied prospectively if retrospective application would be impracticable.
 The guidance is effective for public entities for fiscal years beginning after December 15, 2017, and interim periods within those years, and early application is permitted.
-The Company has adopted ASU 2016-15 retrospectively and has reflected the statement of cash flows in accordance with this guidance.
+The Company has adopted ASU 2016-15 retrospectively and has presented the statement of cash flows in accordance with this guidance.
+The adoption of ASU 2016-15 did not have a material impact on the consolidated financial statements.

 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash ("ASU 2016-18"), which requires that a statement of cash flows explains the change in the total of cash, cash equivalents and restricted cash during the period.
-Amounts described as restricted cash should be included with cash and cash equivalents when reconciling the beginning of period amounts shown on the statement of cash flows.
+Amounts described as restricted cash should be included with cash and cash equivalents when reconciling the beginning of period and end of period amounts shown on the statement of cash flows.
 The Company has reflected restricted cash with cash and cash equivalents when reconciling the beginning and end of period amounts shown on the statement of cash flows in accordance with ASU 2016-18.
+The adoption of ASU 2016-15 did not have a material impact on the consolidated financial statements.